ubaldot/dymoval/README.md

 ## What is it?

-**Dymoval** (**Dy**namic **Mo**del **Val**idation) is a Python package for
+_Dymoval_ is a Python package for _analyzing measurement data_ and _validating
-analyzing _measurements data_ and validate _models_.

-Whether your model is a Deep Neural Network, an ODE, or something more complex, and regardless of whether you use Modelica or Simulink as your modeling tool, Dymoval has you covered.
-Simply provide Dymoval with measurements and model-generated data, and it will deliver a comprehensive model quality evaluation, including r-squared fit, residuals norms, and coverage region.
+models_.

+_Dymoval_ validates models based only on _measurements_ and _simulated data_,
+and it is completely independent of the used modeling tool.
+That means that it does not matter if a model has been developed with Simulink, Modelica, etc., _dymoval_ will only look at the produced data from the model.

 <div align="center"
 	<br>